CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 spine02           9.8                  49                   /dev/vda4            6170849280           1522003968           26.8                 Wed Feb 12 03:54:25 2020
 ```

-This example shows only the CPU utilization for all devices.
+The following example shows only the CPU utilization for all devices:

 ```
 cumulus@switch:~$ netq show resource-util cpu